SimonCropp/XunitContext/readme.md

 #### Complex parameters

-Only simple types (string, int, DateTime etc) can use the above automated approach.
+Only core types (string, int, DateTime etc) can use the above automated approach.
 If a complex type is used the following exception will be thrown

  <!-- include: NoArgumentsDetectedException. path: /src/Tests/NoArgumentsDetectedException.include.md -->
 > No arguments detected for method with parameters.